keeprefrigerated95/-minecraftAutoFarm/README.txt

 You may optionally hold a hoe in your main hand.
 Nothing from your hot bar will be deposited, only items from your inventory.

 At any time if you need to kill the script, press the x key.
-If the shift key gets stuck, just click it to reset it.
+If the x key doesn't work try pressing shift and then x.

 *************************
 PARAMETERS